vuejs/eslint-plugin-vue/README.md

 > Official ESLint plugin for Vue.js

-## :exclamation: Attention - this is documentation for beta `3.0.0` :exclamation:
+## :exclamation: Attention - this is documentation for version `4.x` :exclamation:

-This branch contains `eslint-plugin-vue@beta` which is pre-released `3.0`, but it's not the default version that you get with `npm install eslint-plugin-vue`.
-In order to install this you need to specify either `"eslint-plugin-vue": "beta"` in `package.json` or do `npm install eslint-plugin-vue@beta`.
+This branch contains `eslint-plugin-vue@next` which is a pre-released `4.0`, but it's not the default version that you get with `npm install eslint-plugin-vue`.
+In order to install this you need to specify either `"eslint-plugin-vue": "next"` in `package.json` or do `npm install eslint-plugin-vue@next`.

-Please try it and report any issues that you might experience.
+Please try it and report any issues that you might have encountered.

 If you want to check previous releases [go here](https://github.com/vuejs/eslint-plugin-vue/releases).